richardhughesportfolio/format-xml/README.md

 cat file.xml | fxml > formatted.xml
 ```

-To fail on an error.
-Note that `formatted.xml` will contain the contents of `invalid.xml`.
+To fail on an error:

 ```bash
 cat invalid.xml | fxml --strict > formatted.xml
 ```

+Note that `formatted.xml` will contain the contents of `invalid.xml`, because on error, the contents of `stdin` are outputted to `stdout`.

 To see the help text: